Mascarpone-Strawberry Shortcake

 - Sift the flour on top and gently incorporate it with a spatula (folding).
 Do not over-mix!

-- Add the melted but cold butter and milk and gently incorporate it with the spatula.
+- Add the melted but cold butter and milk, and gently incorporate it with the spatula.

-- Pour the batter in the prepared pan and bake it at 180°C/356°F (no ventilation) for about 35 minutes.
+- Pour the batter into the prepared pan and bake it at 180°C/356°F (no ventilation) for about 35 minutes.
 You can check when it’s done with a toothpick inserted in the middle.
 If it comes out clean, the cake is done.

 - You will get a 4-5cm high Biskuit (sponge cake), very fluffy, and slightly moist.
 Look how perfect it is!